mbround18/karl-bot/README.md

-# karl-bot
+# name-bot

-A simple bot to troll my friend Karl
+A simple bot to troll my friend Avery

 ## Installation